Computer mouse: Engelbart's first "mouse"

 Douglas Engelbart of the Stanford Research Institute (now SRI International) has been credited in published books by Thierry Bardini, Paul Ceruzzi, Howard Rheingold, and several others as the inventor of the computer mouse.
 Engelbart was also recognized as such in various obituary titles after his death in July 2013.

 By 1963, Engelbart had already established a research lab at SRI, the Augmentation Research Center (ARC), to pursue his objective of developing both hardware and software computer technology to "augment" human intelligence.
 That November, while attending a conference on computer graphics in Reno, Nevada, Engelbart began to ponder how to adapt the underlying principles of the planimeter to inputting X- and Y-coordinate data.
-On 14 November 1963, he first recorded his thoughts in his personal notebook about something he initially called a "bug", which in a "3-point" form could have a "drop point and 2 orthogonal wheels".
+On 14 November 1963, he first recorded his thoughts in his personal notebook about something he initially called a "bug", which is a "3-point" form could have a "drop point and 2 orthogonal wheels".
 He wrote that the "bug" would be "easier" and "more natural" to use, and unlike a stylus, it would stay still when let go, which meant it would be "much better for coordination with the keyboard".

 In 1964, Bill English joined ARC, where he helped Engelbart build the first mouse prototype.
-They christened the device the mouse as early models had a cord attached to the rear part of the device which looked like a tail, and in turn resembled the common mouse.
+They christened the device the mouse as early models had a cord attached to the rear part of the device which looked like a tail, and in turn, resembled the common mouse.
 According to Roger Bates, a hardware designer under English, another reason for choosing this name was because the cursor on the screen was also referred to as "CAT" at this time.

 As noted above, this "mouse" was first mentioned in print in a July 1965 report, on which English was the lead author.
 On 9 December 1968, Engelbart publicly demonstrated the mouse at what would come to be known as The Mother of All Demos.
 Engelbart never received any royalties for it, as his employer SRI held the patent, which expired before the mouse became widely used in personal computers.
 In any event, the invention of the mouse was just a small part of Engelbart's much larger project of augmenting human intellect.

 Several other experimental pointing-devices developed for Engelbart's oN-Line System (NLS) exploited different body movements – for example, head-mounted devices attached to the chin or nose – but ultimately the mouse won out because of its speed and convenience.
 The first mouse, a bulky device (pictured) used two potentiometers perpendicular to each other and connected to wheels: the rotation of each wheel translated into motion along one axis.
-At the time of the "Mother of All Demos", Engelbart's group had been using their second generation, 3-button mouse for about a year.
+At the time of the "Mother of All Demos", Engelbart's group had been using their second-generation, 3-button mouse for about a year.